 October 14, 2024

 As UX professionals, we constantly gather valuable insights about user behaviors, preferences, and pain points.
 However, the real power of this research lies not just in collecting data, but in organizing and leveraging it effectively over time.
-This is where a UX Research Repository becomes an invaluable asset.
+This is where a UX research repository becomes an invaluable asset.

 This article explores how to create and maintain a UX research repository using Confluence, a popular collaboration tool.